-- successful achievement of outcomes and targets affecting children through the delivery of Nottinghamshire's obesity strategy (measured annually until April 2016) - successful achievement of sexual health outcomes for children and young people within Nottinghamshire's sexual health strategy (measured annually until April 2016) - development of a commissioning plan for children and young people's emotional wellbeing to be included within Nottinghamshire and Nottingham's broader mental health strategy (by June 2014) - ensuring priorities for children and young people are achieved through Nottinghamshire's strategic tobacco alliance plans (to be measured annually) - Ensuring children and young people priorities are achieved through Nottinghamshire's substance misuse strategy
+- Successful achievement of outcomes and targets affecting children through delivery of Nottinghamshire's obesity strategy to be measured annually until April 2016. - Successful achievement of sexual health outcomes for children and young people within Nottinghamshire's sexual health strategy, to be measured annually until April 2016. - Development of children and young people's emotional well-being commissioning plan to be included within Nottinghamshire and Nottingham's broader mental health strategy by June 2014 - Ensuring children and young people priorities are achieved through Nottinghamshire's strategic tobacco alliance plans, to be measured annually - Ensuring children and young people priorities are achieved through Nottinghamshire's substance misuse strategy

-3.1 Work together to keep children and young people safe
+4. Work together to keep children and young people safe

 All children and young people need to be safe and feel safe so that they can achieve their full potential.
 Some live in circumstances that can make them particularly likely to be unsafe.
-These are known as vulnerable children and younger children are likely to be especially vulnerable.
+These are known as vulnerable children and we know that younger children are likely to be especially vulnerable.
 Most children and young people are supported and cared for by their parents or carers but some parents or carers are unable to do this for a number of reasons.
-In these situations, the involvement of everyone who could help to keep children and young people safe is vitally important.
+In these situations, the involvement of everyone who could help to keep children safe is vitally important.

 All partner organisations have a role in safeguarding children, with Children's Social Care leading on the protection of the most vulnerable.
-Over the last few years we have seen significant improvements in safeguarding performance.
-To sustain and build on this success, partner organisations will continue to work together through the Children's Trust and the Nottinghamshire Safeguarding Children Board (NSCB).
+Over the last few years, we have seen significant improvements in safeguarding performance.
+To sustain and build on this success, partner organisations will continue to work together, through the Children's Trust and the Nottinghamshire Safeguarding Children Board (NSCB).